Zemene Kassie: Rebel career

 Zemene gained recognition as a military commander after the start of Tigray War in 2020, as a leading figure of the Fano militia.
 During the incursion of Tigrayan forces in Amhara, he established a Fano faction, Amhara Popular Force, and became its leader.
 As Tigrayan rebels failed to enter Gojjam, his faction engaged to counter the rebel advance in Western Wollo along with Ethiopian government forces.

 Zemene was once imprisoned by Bahir Dar police in allegation of killing of a police officer on 11 September 2022.
 Mulan Tadese, his legal mentor, confirmed that Zemene was released from Bahir Dar prison on 3 June 2023, where the verdict raised a question on absolving his release about the validity of evidence against him.
 Zemene was used to hiding from government authority amidst crackdowns against Fano members, who alleged that Fano would brought violence and destabilization in the region.
 In June 2022, Zemene commented the ongoing situation of Tigray War in an interview that "there are thousands of Fano militants presently under my control, and shortly they will shift into millions.
 We don’t believe the Amhara police forces or the federal army as opposing.
 But some individuals belong to the Fano who do."

-Following the outbreak of the War in Amhara, Zemene re-emerged and aligned with the other Fano factions, including factions led by Eskinder Nega to fight Abiy Ahmed led fascist and totalitarian Prosperity Party government.
-Demonstrating his strategic leadership, together with another Fano leader, Major Zinabu Lingerew, Zemene played a key role in uniting the two major Fano factions in Gojjam, including the one led by Zinabu.
-This effort culminated in the signing of the Dimama Declaration on 23 February 2024, which established the most unified front among the various Amhara Fano commands.

-Zemene played a pivotal role in unifying over 85 percent of Amhara Fano armed groups in Ethiopia to establish the Amhara Fano National Force (AFNF), following a founding congress in Qwara-Gonder attended by leaders from Gojjam (including Asres Mare), Wollo (Bete-Amhara) (Mihretu Wodajo), Gonder (Habte Wolde and Samuel Baledil), and Shewa (Desalegn Siyaseb Shewa).
-The formation of the AFNF was officially announced on 9 May 2025, and Zemene now serves as a member of its 13-member central command, which includes General Tefera Mamo.